hazemelsawy/react-notes/README.md

-Simple note taking app using ReactJS and firebase
+Simple note taking app using ReactJS and Firebase